tyler-johnson/bootstrap-package-manager/README.md

 	bpm [options] <folder>

-`options` are optional, but `folder` is required and is the path you want to create bootstrap at.
-If it already exists and isn't empty, bootstrap-package-manager will warn you.
+Both `options` and `folder` are optional. `folder` is the path you want to dump the bootstrap files in and defaults to `./bootstrap`.
+If the directory already exists and isn't empty, bootstrap-package-manager will warn you.
 Here are available options:

 * `-h, --help` : output usage information
 * `-V, --version` : output the version number
 * `-j, --javascript` : Add Javascript
 * `-c, --css` : Add CSS
 * `-l, --less` : Add Less
-* `-i, --images` : Add Images
+* `-i, --img` : Add Images
 * `-a, --font-awesome` : Add Font Awesome
 * `-v, --variables <path>` : Path to a custom `variables.less` file to replace the included version.
 * `-f, --font-path <path>` : Set a custom value for the less variable `@FontAwesomePath` for a custom css font path when using Font Awesome.
+* `-s, --script <paths>` : Include javascript files (seperated by commas) with custom runtime instructions.
+See `src/font-awesome.coffee` or `src/variables.coffee` for examples.
 * `-x, --compress` : Compress JS and CSS and include as an extra `*.min.*` file.
 * `--compress-js` : Compress JS with UglifyJs and include as  an extra `bootstrap.min.js` file.
 * `--compress-css` : Compress CSS with lessc (YUI) and include as an extra `*.min.css` file.